nginxinc/nginx-ingress-workshops/README.md

 ## Installation

 The F5/Nginx hosted UDF lab environments are pre-built with all the components needed to complete the Lab Exercises.
-If you would like to run these lab exercises in a different k8s cluster environment, the student will need to provide the following resources in the test lab environment:
+If you would like to run these lab exercises in a different k8s cluster environment, the Student will need to provide the following resources in the test lab environment:

-- working k8s cluster, three node minimum size, with admin level access.
+- Working k8s cluster, three node minimum size, with admin level access.
-- access to a private container registry, where container images can be stored and pulled.
+- Access to a private container registry, where container images can be stored and pulled.
-- an Nginx Ingress Controller container image.
+- An Nginx Ingress Controller container image.
 You can use the OSS image, or provide your own with Plus, as describe here: https://docs.nginx.com/nginx-ingress-controller/installation/pulling-ingress-controller-image/.
-- a client PC to use for access to the cluster.
+- A client PC to use for access to the cluster.
-- a load balancer service running to expose your cluster to external traffic.
+- A LoadBalancer Service running to expose your cluster to external traffic.
-- certain environments may have additional resource requirements.
+- Certain environments may have additional resource requirements.

 <br>